Azure/azure-sdk-for-js/sdk/identity/identity/Troubleshooting.md

 ## Find relevant information in error messages

 `AuthenticationRequiredError` is thrown when unexpected errors occurred while a credential is authenticating.
-This can include errors received from requests to the AAD STS and often contains information helpful to diagnosis.
+This can include errors received from requests to the Azure AD Security Token Service (STS) and often contains information helpful to diagnosis.
 Consider the following `AuthenticationRequiredError` message.

 ` AuthenticationRequiredError: invalid_request: 9002331 - [2022-02-04 00:28:06Z]: AADSTS9002331: Application '6b666991-4567-4982-9981-61877200efy1'(kaghiya-identity) is configured for use by Microsoft Account users only.
 Please use the /consumers endpoint to serve this request.
 Trace ID: 00a7e15c-4557-4974-91d5-886428b00e00